NVIDIA/apex/README.md

 ### [Experimental] Windows
-`pip install -v --disable-pip-version-check --no-cache-dir --no-build-isolation --config-settings "--build-option=--cpp_ext" --config-settings "--build-option=--cuda_ext" .` may work if you were able to build Pytorch from source on your system.
+`pip install -v --disable-pip-version-check --no-cache-dir --no-build-isolation --config-settings "--global-option=--cpp_ext" --config-settings "--global-option=--cuda_ext" .` may work if you were able to build Pytorch from source on your system.
 A Python-only build via `pip install -v --no-cache-dir .` is more likely to work.
 If you installed Pytorch in a Conda environment, make sure to install Apex in that same environment.